 Once you’re able to do 10 repetitions with your starting band, you can increase to 15 repetitions.
 Once that becomes too easy for your body, you can increase to the next band at an increased resistance level (from light to medium, or medium to heavy).
 Keep in mind that your lower body may progress to the next band before your upper body because the leg and glute muscles are larger and stronger than the upper body by design.
 (You may even start with a light band for upper body and medium for lower.)

 We’re breaking down the exercises into four categories:

 - Advanced plank circuit

 For the next month, you'll commit to working your lower body, upper body and abs three days a week.
 How you choose to get it done is up to you: You can do all three circuits on the same day, or do lower body one day and upper body and abs the next.
-Split up your exercises however you’d like!
-In addition, three days a week we’ll be aiming for 20 minutes of interval cardio.
-You can jump on any cardio machine (or march, walk, or run in place in your living room!) for 1 minute slowly, and then 1 minute quickly for 20 minutes total.
+Split up your exercises however you’d like.
+Also, three days a week we’ll be aiming for 20 minutes of interval cardio.
+You can jump on any cardio machine, head outdoors, or walk or run in place in your living room for 1 minute slowly, and then 1 minute quickly for 20 minutes total.

 This workout plan is meant to work with your schedule.
 Remember that you only need to get in three workouts a week.
 However, if you want to work out six days a week for a shorter amount of time, you can do that too.
 This plan also leaves wiggle room for unexpected changes in your schedule.
-If last-minute plans creep into your your workout time, you can cut it short and nix abs, for example, and carry it over to the next day.
-Make this plan work for you and your schedule!
+If last-minute plans creep into your workout time, you can cut it short and nix abs, for example, and carry it over to the next day.
+You can make this plan work for you and your schedule.